daraghs-projects/Machine-Learning-Methods-to-Predict-Wheat-Type-from-Kernel-Information/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, shuffle=True, stratify=y)
 ```

 Modelling will begin, three models will be compared; SVM, random forest and Knn.
-For each model, the pipeline will be built, then a hyperparameter grid will be created so the best set of hyperparameters can be searched.
+For each model, the pipeline will be built, then a hyperparameter grid will be created so the best
+set of hyperparameters can be searched.
 Finally the best hyperparameter will be saved for use on the test data.
 Note to avoid confusion - there are two types of test data.
-The first is implemented when cross validation is used on the training set.
-The second is a randomly selected set of 20% that will be used at the end to compare models.
+The first is implemented when cross validation
+is used on the training set.
+The second is a randomly selected set of 20% that will be used at the end
+to compare models.

 Support Vector Machine (SVM)

 ```
+# create the pipeline
 # create the pipeline
 pipe = Pipeline(steps=[('preprocess', preprocess_pipeline), ('svm', svm.SVC(probability=True))])